 Corporate mobile is growing fast, which naturally increases costs — for usage, support, and administration.
 By 2012, nearly three-quarters of corporate employees will use mobile devices for work.
 To control costs while also ensuring employee productivity, enterprises need a formal mobility policy to replace old telecommunications and IT security policies.
 A formal policy will help reduce mobility service and support costs by: 1) standardizing mobile eligibility and device and service provisioning processes; 2) enabling ongoing visibility on the usage patterns of different job roles; and 3) identifying opportunities to negotiate flexible and dynamic service contracts (discounts, device rebates, and flat-rate or shared voice, texting, and data plans).
 A formal plan also can help reduce risk by standardizing end-point security management and protecting customer and company information.

-Tags: Broadband & Remote Access, Client Security & Management, Cost Control, Enterprise Mobility, IT Budgeting & Forecasting, IT Infrastructure & Operations, Mobile Device Management, Remote Work & Telecommuting, Sourcing & Procurement, Sourcing Strategy & Execution, Tech Sector Economics, Telecommunication Services
+Tags: Broadband & Remote Access, Budgeting, Cost Control, Enterprise Mobility, IT Infrastructure & Operations, Mobile Device Management, Remote Work & Telecommuting, Sourcing & Procurement, Sourcing Strategy & Execution, Tech Sector Economics, Telecommunications Services